-See reconciliation of non-GAAP measures to GAAP measures in the appendix 1.

-2. Includes \$45 million of non-cash charges recorded in cost of goods sold & the international segment for the year ended December 31, 2016.
-Charges relate to a restructuring of our Australian business and market conditions in Irag as well as an increase in reserves for excess and obsolete inventory in the U.S. and Canada as a result of the market outlook for certain products.
+See reconciliation of non-GAAP measures to GAAP measures in the appendix Includes \$45 million of non-cash charges recorded in cost of goods sold & the international segment for the year ended December 31, 2016.
+Charges relate to a restructuring of our Australian business and market conditions in Iraq as well as an increase in reserves for excess and obsolete inventory in the U.S. and Canada as a result of the market outlook for certain products.
 Excluding these charges for the year ended December 31, 2016, gross profit, as reported would be \$513 million (16.9%) and adjusted gross profit would be \$568 million (18.7%).

-Includes \$6 million of non-cash charges recorded in cost of goods sold & in the international segment for each of the three months ended and the vear ended December 31, 2017.
-Charges are related to reducing our local presence in Irag.
-Excluding these charges 3. for the three months ended December 31, 2017, gross profit, as reported would be \$147 million (16.3%) and adjusted gross profit would be \$173 million (19.2%).
+Includes \$6 million of non-cash charges recorded in cost of goods sold & in the international segment for the year ended December 31, 2017.
+Charges are related to reducing our local presence in Iraq.
 Excluding these charges for the year ended December 31, 2017 gross profit, as reported would be \$588 million (16.1%) and adjusted gross profit would be \$683 million (18.7%).
+3